 There are many contributing factors to collisions on the water, and some incidents may have multiple contributions.
 Determining the exact reasons after an accident can take time as investigators look into what happened.
 However, here are some common scenarios:

 If you have been injured in a boating accident, either caused by another boat operator or the person operating the vessel you’re on, you may be entitled to compensation.
-At Auger & Auger, we know how complicated the legal process can be after this type of accident.
+At Auger & Auger Accident and Injury Lawyers, we know how complicated the legal process can be after this type of accident.
 We’re here to help you understand the complete process to figure out the best steps for you and your family.